 Select “public” and “dbcreator” from the Role list for the user.
 The user will need these roles to connect to the database and access database functions.

 Select the respective database in the user mapping tab for that particular user .
-Select Grant permission to connect to database engine and login enabled in the Status tab.
+Select Grant permission to connect to the database engine and login enabled in the Status tab.

 Schema Definition